 The Company has a \$225,000,000 subordinated loan with SMBC-CIB.
-The loan had a scheduled maturity date of November 9, 2022 which was automatically extended by an additional year to November 9, 2023 based on evergreen provisions.
-The loan bears interest at three-month Secured Overnight Financing Rate (SOFR) plus Alternative Reference Rates Committee (ARRC) spread adjustment plus 60 basis points.
+The loan had a scheduled maturity date of November 9, 2023 which was automatically extended by an additional year to November 9, 2024 based on evergreen provisions.
+The loan bears interest at three-month Secured Overnight Financing Rate (SOFR) plus Alternative Reference Rates Committee (ARRC) spread adjustment plus 60 basis points (bps).
 The subordinated loan has been approved as regulatory capital by the FINRA and constitutes part of the Company's net capital under the SEC Uniform Net Capital Rule 15c3-1 (Rule 15c3-1), and may be repaid only if, after giving effect to such repayment, the Company meets the specified requirements of the SEC.

 The Company has a committed and revolving line of credit with SMBC-CIB for \$1.6 billion.
-The committed revolving line is FINRA approved and has a credit period ending December 17, 2023 and maturity of December 17, 2024 with rollover provisions.
-Any borrowing will bear a market interest rate agreed upon by the Company and SMBC-CIB at the time of the advance.
-No amounts were outstanding under this facility as of December 31, 2022.
+The committed revolving line is approved by FINRA on December 17, 2020 and had a scheduled maturity date of December 17, 2024 which was automatically extended by an additional year based on evergreen provisions.
+Any borrowing will bear an interest rate of term SOFR plus 75 bps at the time of the advance.
+No amounts were outstanding under this facility as of June 30, 2024.
 The Company is obligated to pay a commitment fee on any unused amount of the revolving facility.
-The commitment fee payable was \$115,556 as of December 31, 2022.
+The commitment fee payable was \$124,444 as of June 30, 2024.

-On June 30, 2022, the Company renewed its uncommitted and revolving multicurrency credit line agreements with SMBC-CIB for \$3 billion and \$15 billion.
-The uncommitted facilities are subject to at a market interest rate to be determined by SMBC-CIB plus a margin rate ranging from .05% to .08% depending on the duration of the loan and currency used.
-As of December 31, 2022, there were no outstanding loan under the credit facilities.
-The uncommitted facilities were put in place to ensure that the Company has adequate funds to meet its short-term liquidity needs.
-The last draw down date on the facilities are June 30, 2023.
+On June 28, 2024, the Company renewed its uncommitted and revolving multicurrency credit line agreements with SMBC-CIB for \$3 billion and \$15 billion.
+The uncommitted facilities are subject to a market interest rate to be determined by SMBC-CIB plus a margin rate ranging from 0.05% to 0.16% depending on the duration of the loan and currency used , with a maturity period not exceeding 6 months.
+As of June 30, 2024, the outstanding short-term borrowings amounts to \$1,750,000,000 under the credit facilities.
+The uncommitted facilities were put in place to ensure that the Company has sufficient working capital to meet its short-term liquidity needs.
+The last draw down date on the facilities are June 28, 2024.
 The Company has additional uncommitted and revolving credit line agreement with SMBC AH for \$3 billion shared with other related parties, SMBC-CM, SMBC Leasing and Finance, Inc. and Manufacturers Bank.
-The Company and the related parties involved may borrow from time to time up to the last drawdown date, September 30, 2023, in an aggregate amount not to exceed at any time \$3 billion with a maturity period not exceeding 12 months.
-Each loan is subject to an applicable interest rate quoted by the lender at the drawdown date plus a margin rate ranging 0.05% to 0.40% based on the duration of the loan.
+The Company and the related parties involved may borrow from time to time up to the last drawdown date, September 30, 2024, in an aggregate amount not to exceed at any time \$3 billion with a maturity period not exceeding 12 months.
+Each loan is subject to an applicable interest rate quoted by the lender at the drawdown date plus a margin rate ranging 0.05% to 0.46% based on the duration of the loan.
 The credit line, with SMBC AH, serves as a backstop facility to US subsidiaries, upon formation as a bank holding company (BHC).
-The Company has not yet used this facility as of the year ended December 31, 2022.
+The Company has not yet used this facility as of the year ended June 30, 2024.